Kendall Inskip, Executive Director

-A third generation Nevadan and graduate of the University of Nevada, Reno with a bachelor’s degree in business administration, Kendall has 25 years of experience in fundraising, education, and marketing.
+A third generation Nevadan with a Master of Science in Management & Leadership from Western Governors University and a Bachelor of Science in Business Administration from the University of Nevada Reno, Kendall has 25 years of experience creatively raising funds for non-profits, K-12 and higher education and a passion for building effective community partnerships.
 She became Executive Director in July 2014, and previously worked as Grant Writer for the Washoe County School District on the team overseeing 200+ grants totaling more than $65 million annually in state, federal and private grants and teaching others how to write and get grants.
-Kendall has also served as UNR Director of Development, raising major gifts for the Reynolds School of Journalism and completing the capital campaign for the Redfield Campus, and finally as Development Manager for the William F. Harrah National Automobile Museum.
-Kendall was recently awarded the Outstanding Fundraiser of the Year from the Association of Fundraising Professionals.
-She is one of only 328 in the country who has earned the GPC, Grant Professional Certified, by the Grant Professionals Association.
+Kendall has also served as UNR Director of Development, raising major gifts for the Reynolds School of Journalism and completing the capital campaign for the Redfield Campus, and as Development Manager for the William F. Harrah National Automobile Museum.
+Kendall was awarded the Outstanding Fundraiser of the Year by the Association of Fundraising Professionals Sierra Chapter in 2015.
+She is one of 389 Grant Professional Certified GPC in the country (eight in Nevada).
 This credential recognizes proficiency in grant writing, demonstrated achievement, and a commitment to service for public and private philanthropy.
-Kendall is crazy about her husband of 30 years, Derron, and super proud of their two accomplished children; son Donovan, 2016 graduate of UNR with dual degrees in finance and accounting; and daughter Alyssa, a UNR sophomore in communications.
+Kendall is crazy about her husband of 33 years, Derron, and super proud of their two accomplished children: son Donovan and daughter Alyssa.

 Favorite childhood book: I love books!
-One I actually still have from my childhood in some old trunk is The Little Mermaid by Hans Christian Andersen.
-I could not put it down mainly because of the lenticular pictures (I had to look this word up: you know – they morph between two different appearances when the angle of viewing changes).
-There was truly nothing more beautiful to me at the time!
+One favorite I still have from my childhood in some old trunk is The Little Mermaid by Hans Christian Andersen.
+I could not put it down mainly because of the lenticular pictures (I had to look this word up: you know – the pictures morph between two different appearances when the angle of viewing changes), so beautiful!
 Recently a wonderful manager from our partner, Better World Books, gave me the loveliest watercolor-illustrated Little Mermaid book after I told him it was my favorite as a child – a most touching gift!

-In her free time, Brittani loves to read, cook and spend time with her fiancé Dan, and their dog Baxter.
+In her free time, Brittani loves to read, cook and spend time with her husband Dan, and their daughter Emma.